-An excellent starting point to finding out if your doctor is any good is to ask for their PROMS reports, and in the case of surgery, for their individual JRI reports.
+An excellent starting point to finding out if your doctor is any good is to ask for their PROMS reports, and in the case of surgery, for their most recent individual 'Joint Registry' outcome reports.

 Due to the amount of time they take and possibly other concerns, some doctors are reluctant to use medical patient feedback mechanisms, such as Patient Reported Outcome Measures (PROMS) to provide patient insight into indicators of their individual 'doctor performance'.
 However, an article in the BMJ states, that in contrast, "many patients welcome PROMs and believe that they need to be used routinely in their management".

 What are Patient Reported Outcome Measures (PROMS)?